terramate-io/terramate/docs/config-overview.md

 }
 ```

-The blocks can also be defined in different files.
+and the blocks can also be defined in different files.

 But the following is invalid: